 Alas, the good times came to an end and the city suffered from declines during the Great Depression as well as later in the late 1950s when many resident (followed by businesses) left Covington for the suburbs.

 But, Covington has rebounded.
 In 2015, the city enjoyed its bicentennial.
 “COV200” was a year-long celebration that honored its legacy and acknowledged the excitement of its future.
 The city is experiencing a resurgence as Northern Kentucky’s most populated city with over 43,000 residents.
 Its renaissance includes housing, high-tech companies, creative firms as well as the cultural arts.
 The community is focused on improving housing and beautifying its public spaces.
 It has also focused on the creation of jobs – with such success that the city has been named as “One to Watch” by Main Street America.
 It was on the list of the 10 Great Neighborhoods for 2013 by the American Planning Association.
+In 2017 the city was honored (as one of three U.S. cities) with the Great American Main Street Award.
 The city of Covington is definitely a comeback success story.

 - Botany Hills